 - Data migration

-Process non-relational, unstructured data – ELT is ideal for analysis of non-relational and unstructured data sets.
+Process non-relational, unstructured data – ELT is ideal for the analysis of non-relational and unstructured data sets.

 Low cost and low maintenance – ELT tools are inherently cloud-based and target the cloud data warehouse.
 Most cloud data warehouses are enabled with pushdown optimization capabilities, thus ensuring optimal pricing with no maintenance costs and minimal operational costs.

 Use Cases of ELT Tools

 - Data Lake, Lakehouse, and Delta Lake implementations

 - Large data volumes